 But each day, you will see lower numbers, you will see the results of your hard work, you will feel better and you will have all the reasons in the world to brag.
 And to keep on going.

 But you will also see the effects of stepping away from the path.
-You will learn that splurging on a pizza and soda, and maybe grabbing a desert will mean an extra 2 pounds on your body for the next couple of days.
+You will learn that splurging on a pizza and soda, and maybe grabbing a dessert will mean an extra 2 pounds on your body for the next couple of days – and these pile up without mercy if you keep doing it!

 You will see what a chocolate bar can do to your body, you will see what eating a lettuce salad for dinner instead of steak will mean.